TritonDataCenter/node-http-signature/http_signing.md

 In order to generate the string that is signed with a key, the client MUST take the values of each HTTP header specified by `headers`, in the order they appear, and separate with an ASCII newline `\n`.
-The last header in the list MUST include a trailing ASCII newline.
+The last header in the list MUST NOT include a trailing ASCII newline.

 # Example Requests